President, Fundacion Tiam

 Founder, Sixth World Solutions

-Janene Yazzie is a powerful Native community activist from the United States.
-She co-founder and CEO of Sixth World Solutions, which works with Dine’ (Navajo) communities to develop projects, programs and policies that promote sustainability, environmental justice, and self-governance.
-She also co-founded the first Navajo Nation community-led watershed planning program to assert local control in the sustainable management, restoration, and protection of natural resources through youth engagement and community-capacity building.
+Janene Yazzie is a powerful Native community activist.
+She is co-founder and CEO of Sixth World Solutions, which works with Dine’ (Navajo) communities to promote sustainability, environmental justice, and self-governance.
+She co-founded the first Navajo Nation community-led watershed planning program to assert local control in the sustainable management, restoration, and protection of natural resources.

 Francinara Soares Martins Baré